-We’re in the middle of planning our next trip and it got me thinking about how much easier travel has now got and how we used to have to accommodated her needs.
-How we coped when had wheelchairs, feeding equipment and so on to take everywhere with us?
+We’re in the middle of planning our next trip and it got me thinking about how much easier travel has now got and how we used to have to accommodate her needs.
+How did we cope when we had wheelchairs, feeding equipment and so on to take everywhere with us?
 For so many parents across the country, this is still very much a reality.
 Whether it’s for your child or another family member, there are a lot of things you need to think about, so I’ve put together just a few tips that will hopefully help to make your next holiday run much smoother.

 Look into your Accommodation and Facilities

 Researching where you stay is absolutely vital when you’re travelling with disabled family members.
 On the one hand, you need to make sure that your rooms are in an accessible place, you can make use of resort facilities and there are rooms with disabled adaptations.

 It’s always better to email people directly and make it absolutely clear what kinds of care you will need during your stay.
 If you’d like more information about what you should look for, click here.